 Hey guys!
 I just set up my business and created a website and social media…now who should I go after as clients?

 That should have been considered before even coming up with your business name and branding.

 Think about it for a second:

-If your business’ name sounds like it’s for a specific group, do you thinks others outside said group would want to work with you?
+If your business’ name sounds like it’s for a specific group, do you think others outside that group would want to work with you?

 Take my accounting business AccountLancer as an example.